コノム konomu's notebook

 The Subject in Subordinate Clauses

 The method for choosing は vs. が in the main clause is generally the same one used in sentences with one clause.
-We will go over this in future sections.
+We will go over the principles governing this in future chapters.
 For now, let’s focus on how to use these particles in subordinate clauses.

-There’s a general rule that when は marks a subject at the start of a sentence with multiple clauses, it usually marks the subject of all of the clauses.2 が, on the other hand, usually only marks the subject within its own clause.
-In other words, whatever は marks is relevant to everything until the end of the sentence, while whatever が marks stays in its own clause.
+There’s a general rule that states: when は marks a subject at the start of a sentence with multiple clauses, it usually marks the subject of all of the clauses.1 が, on the other hand, usually only marks the subject within its own clause.
+In other words, whatever は marks is relevant to everything until the end of the sentence, and whatever が marks stays in its own clause.

 This general rule works because が is most commonly used in subordinate clauses.